26 Must-See Historical Landmarks and Monuments In Athens

 A small hill in Athens, Philopappos Hill is a beautiful spot for those wanting a clear view of Athens.
 The location is particularly favored by walkers, runners, joggers, and urban explorers.

 The hill was named after a Commagenean prince, Philopappus, who lived in the 2nd century CE.
-Visiting the tomb of Philopappus or nearby Nymphs’ Hill and Pnyx Hill might be a great idea for those interested in the city’s history.
+Those interested in the city’s history might want to visit the tomb of Philopappus or nearby Nymphs’ Hill and Pnyx Hill.

 26. Vouliagmeni Lake